-Thanks to much of what we hear in the media, cleansing or detox has earned a reputation for being unhealthy and even unsafe.
+Thanks to much of what we hear in the media, there are so many myths around cleansing.
+Cleansing or detox has earned a reputation for being unhealthy and even unsafe.
 When you hear the word “cleanse,” or “detox”, do you immediately think of all-liquid diets, expensive supplements and short-term deprivation for short-term gains?

 And improved fertility.